StepanHrbek/LightsprintSDK/samples/readme.txt

 - precalculates lightmaps in scene with dynamic objects and light, has realtime global illumination preview

+Water
+- simple use of DemoEngine, renders skybox and water

 Import3DS
 - source code of 3DS wrapper, used by HelloRealtimeRadiosity